 What Is a 404 Status Code?

-The origin server did not find a current representation for the target resource or is not willing to disclose that one exists.
+A 404 error occurs when the origin server did not find a current representation for the target resource, or it is not willing to disclose that one exists.

 A 404 status code does not indicate whether this lack of representation is temporary or permanent; the 410 Gone status code is preferred over 404 if the origin server knows, presumably through some configurable means, that the condition is likely to be permanent.

-A 404 response is cacheable by default; i.e., unless otherwise indicated by the method definition or explicit cache controls1.
+A 404 response is cacheable by default; i.e., unless otherwise indicated by the method definition or explicit cache controls.

 Rails HTTP Status Symbol :not_found